Kari Lehtonen: Playing style

-Lehtonen was a big goaltender who used his size to his advantage having good net coverage and has lightning-quick reflexes.
-With his calm and cool demeanour, he has the ability to anticipate plays and have an excellent sense of timing.
-Central Scouting describes him as a tall goaltender with impressive quickness and excellent reflexes.
+Lehtonen was a goaltender who used his size to his advantage having good net coverage and has good reflexes.
+With his calm demeanour, he has the ability to anticipate plays and have a good sense of timing.
+Central Scouting describes him as a tall goaltender with hid quickness and good reflexes.
 Lehtonen's childhood idol was iconic Finnish goaltender Jarmo Myllys.
 He also cites inspiration from Patrick Roy, admiring his playing style.

 Personal life

 On July 2, 2011, Kari married longtime girlfriend Abbe Schutter in a private ceremony at the Club at Hammock Beach in Palm Coast, Florida.
 Kari met Abbe while playing in Atlanta.
 Kari and Abbe welcomed their first child, a son, in September 2012.
 They welcomed their second child and son in November 2017.
 Since 2018, Lehtonen spends his time coaching for his son's youth hockey team.

 He spent a couple of years being a guest instructor at a summer hockey program ran by Jarmo Myllys.
 Prior to entering the United States, he was able to work on his English with the help of former New York Rangers goalie Jamie Ram, as well as watching television shows like The Simpsons and American Idol.

 Lehtonen was featured on numerous commercials for PM Standley Motorcars, under the video series Cars with Kari.